 Welcome from the Head of School

-My name is Jay Ferguson, and I’m the headmaster of Grace.
+My name is Jay Ferguson, and I am Head of School at Grace.
 Thank you for being interested in our school.
 At Grace, our mission is to assist Christian families in educating, equipping, and encouraging their children to influence the world for Christ.

 Our children are eternal beings, created by God for a purpose.
 We believe we are to train them with an eternal focus—not just to get into a good college, not just to get a job, but to serve Him both now and for eternity.

 For over 34 years, our students have been educated from a Christian worldview—not just personal relationships and character—but in math, science, art, government, literature, every area of human inquiry.
 Our students are taught to view all of life and learning from the Creator’s perspective.

 Our students are trained to: